-Hip dips are indentations that are seen along the side of your body, right underneath your hip bone.
+Hip dips are indentations that run along the side of your body, right underneath your hip bone.

 As you can see, I also have them.

 Hip dips aren’t good or bad.
-They are simply a reflection of your anatomy.
-Everyone is unique.
-Your bones and pelvis are shaped differently than mine, and mine are different from my sisters.
+They are simply a reflection of your anatomy and the shape of your pelvis.